InvoxiPlayGames/NoFlashTimebomb/README.md

-Flash has been deprecated for over half a decade, I made this just for a fun challenge for [NGPlayerNET](https://github.com/InvoxiPlayGames/NGPlayerNET), and because I think pre-patched modules are antithetical to true "preservation"
-- it's destructive and it breaks any confirmation of the original source (no digital signature!)
+Flash has been deprecated for over half a decade, I made this just for a fun challenge for [NGPlayerNET](https://github.com/InvoxiPlayGames/NGPlayerNET), and because I think pre-patched modules are antithetical to true "preservation" - it's destructive and it breaks any confirmation of the original source (no digital signature!)

-I haven't tested this on anything other than the i386 ActiveX module for Flash 32 r465.
+I haven't tested this on anything other than the ActiveX modules for Flash 32 r465, both 32-bit and 64-bit.

 ## Building